PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/02 - Executing Python.md

 8
 ```

 So, in the first line we are creating a variable named `x` which is being set to `5`.
 In the second line, we are setting the value of x again, this time to `x + 3`.
-The interpreter will first evaluate that statement by first retrieving the value of `x` at that moment, which is still `5`, then adds `3` to that. `x + 3` becomes `5 + 3` and evaluates to `8` as you would expect, and `x` is now set to that value.
+The interpreter will evaluate that statement by first retrieving the value of `x` at that moment, which is still `5`, then adds `3` to that.
+Thus, `x + 3` becomes `5 + 3`, and `x` is now set to that value.
 To confirm, typing in just `x` in the last line gives us back `8`, the value that is now in `x`

 ## Executing Python Source Files